nt-williams/cabinets/README.md

 #> [5] "project_1.Rproj" "reports"
 ```

-## Inspiration
+## Similiar implementations

-'cabinets' was originally inspired by the 'workflowr' package.
-It differs in 2 main ways:
+The `workflowr` package has similiar functionality; `cabinets` differs in 2 main ways:

-1. 'cabinets' allows users to create their own templates for project organization, while 'workflowr' requires the use of their file structure and naming conventions.
+1. `cabinets` allows users to create their own templates for project organization, while `workflowr` requires the use of their file structure and naming conventions.
-2. 'workflowr' results in the creation of a website; while a website might be useful for large scale projects, it is not necessary for reproducibility and is arguably excessive and adds extra layers of undue complexity.
+2. `workflowr` is centered around the creation of a website; while a website might be useful for large scale projects, it is not necessary for reproducibility and is arguably excessive with added layers of undue complexity for the average project.

 ## Contributing